Age estimation · Field of practice

 Expert conclusion

 The report is not aimed at a seemingly exact age in years.
 The decisive point is the scientifically grounded conclusion in relation to a legally relevant age threshold.
-A sound report shows what can be derived from the findings with confidence, what they merely make probable, and where uncertainty remains.
+A sound report shows what can be derived from the findings with confidence, what remains only probable, and where uncertainty remains.
 This diagnostic restraint is part of the method and important for the use of the report in proceedings.
 The expert assessment does not replace legal appraisal; it provides the specialist basis for examining whether a relevant age threshold has been reached or exceeded.
 For practice, minimum age, most probable age, and diagnostic uncertainty must be kept linguistically distinct.

-Age estimation · Procedural relevance
+Age estimation · Relevance in proceedings

 Practical significance